-Candidates must take their supporting studies with them into the examination room and should refer to them during the examination.
-The supporting studies must then stay with the examination work until the examination has been completed, after which the Centre must send both the supporting studies and the examination work to CIE for assessment.
+The examination piece and supporting studies must remain at the Centre under secure conditions until the examination has been completed, after which the Centre must send both the supporting studies and the examination work to Cambridge for assessment.

-Centres should refer to Appendix and the Handbook for Centres for further guidance and invigilation instructions.
+Centres should refer to Appendix and the Cambridge Handbook for further guidance and invigilation instructions.
 Candidates should be familiar with the Assessment Objectives by which their work will be assessed.